Skip to content

 • Driving under the influence of drugs (DUI)

-For an understanding as to the possible penalties available to you for driving offences, refer to the RMS website.
+For an understanding of the possible penalties available to you for driving offences, refer to the RMS website.

 Penalties